agi-lab/climate-dependent-DFA/README.md

 All code used to generate the results can be found in the Rmarkdown file: `DFA_model_final.Rmd`,  which contains the following sections that need to be run in the order specified:

+- Before running the Rmarkdown file, please ensure `knitr` and `rmarkdown` packages are installed.
 - **Loading required packages**: Load the required packages used in the paper.
 - **Files and data path**: Define the file paths of all the data sources used in the paper.
 Those data sources are all stored in the `Data` folder.
 Unless a new data source is used, users do not need to change anything here.
 - **Define functions to be used**: This section defines all the functions used in the paper.